amchess/BrainLearn/Readme.md

 Old versions had this experience file with a .bin extension, but now we added the bin book format support, so the extension is changed in .exp.
 So, old files can simply be renamed by changing this extension.

-#### Contempt
-The default value is 0 and keep it for analysis purpose.
-For game playing, you can use the default brainlearn value 24

-#### Dynamic contempt

-_Boolean, Default: True_ For match play, activate it and the engine uses the dynamic contempt.
-For analysis purpose; keep it at its default, to completely avoid, with contempt settled to 0, the well known [rollercoaster effect](http://talkchess.com/forum3/viewtopic.php?t=69129) and align so the engine's score to the gui's informator symbols

 ### Read only learning

 _Boolean, Default: False_